Often plans are laid in concrete, the staff is motivated and task accountability is refined. So what can go wrong?

-Most managers running a project or issue a task makes the mistake of believing that his staff knows what to do and will act responsible by focusing on achieving an outcome on their own.
+Most managers running a project or issue a task makes the mistake of believing that his staff knows what to do and will act responsibly by focusing on achieving an outcome on their own.
 This is true in some cases but where there are a group of people involved you will always find at least one who will not follow the group.

-What is the reason........There is no pressure as the task was left open ended and no expectation placed on the team.
+No Deadlines are set is the most common reason for failure.
+There is no pressure as the task was left open-ended and no expectation placed on the team.
 It is human nature that if something doesn't need to be done right away it probably won't be done.
-Not having deadlines set for tasks reduce the necessity of the task and other "more" important tasks will always be given preference.
+Not having deadlines set for tasks to reduce the necessity of the task and other "more" important tasks will always be given preference.

 Setting a deadline will highlight the importance of your tasks and get things done in time.
 It forces employees to become more productive in order to make time for the task.
 Tasks with deadlines get done quicker as employees want it out of the way without getting pressurized.
 Where tasks are part of a team project the employee will complete his task in time in order not to be the one who "sunk" the project.

 So many daily activities are pushed aside because it has no priority level assigned to it.
 If a deadline cannot be set for a task you must consider if it is worth doing at all.